-Performance outcomes Acceptable outcomes (b) availability of suitable land in the Industrial precinct; (c) size of the town within which the (b) are located anywhere in the Township zone, where for Service industry.
-AO5.3 In townships with no precincts, Commercial activities and Community facilities are located fronting: (e) character of the surrounding area; (f) protection of amenity of established sensitive land uses; (a) Bruford Street in Muttaburra; (b) Lodge Street or Gordon Street in Aramac; and (g) the clustering of non-residential uses in appropriate locations; and AO5.4 (c) Darwin Street in Jericho.For a Roadside stall, buildings and structures associated with the use are (h) the availability of necessary infrastructure services. limited to 30m 2 site cover.
-PO6 Non-residential land uses are designed and located so that adverse privacy and amenity impacts on nearby sensitive land uses are AO6.1 A minimum 1.8 metre high solid screen fence is provided along all boundaries between a non-residential use and a sensitive land use. avoided or otherwise minimised.
+Performance outcomes Acceptable outcomes (b) availability of suitable land in the Industrial precinct; (c) size of the town within which the use is located; (d) efficiency of service delivery to AO5.3 (b) are located anywhere in the Township zone, where for Service industry.
+In townships with no precincts, Commercial activities and Community the local community; (e) character of the surrounding area; (f) protection of amenity of established sensitive land uses; (g) the clustering of non-residential uses in appropriate locations; and facilities are located fronting: (a) Bruford Street in Muttaburra; (b) Lodge Street or Gordon Street in Aramac; and (c) Darwin Street in Jericho.
+For a Roadside stall, buildings and structures associated with the use are limited to 30m2 site cover.
+PO6 (h) the availability of necessary infrastructure services.
+Non-residential land uses are designed and located so that adverse privacy and amenity impacts on nearby sensitive land uses are AO6.1 A minimum 1.8 metre high solid screen fence is provided along all boundaries between a non-residential use and a sensitive land use. avoided or otherwise minimised.
 AO6.2 Windows of a non-residential building that have a direct view into an adjoining sensitive land use are provided with fixed screening that is a maximum of 50% transparent.
-Use - L ow impact industry PO7 Low impact industry use involving commercial-use chiller box/es for the storage of animal carcasses (for example, associated with macropod harvesting): (a) do not have an adverse impact on surrounding residential or accommodation uses in terms of amenity, noise, odour and fumes, lighting and traffic generation; (b) are serviced by reliable electricity and water required for the use; and (c) are designed and installed/constructed so that the chiller box/es may be readily A07 Any Low impact industry use involving commercial-use chiller box/es for the storage of animal carcasses (for example, associated with macropod harvesting) are located in the Industrial precinct. unsecured and removed from the site, if necessary, to protect public health and safety in response to an incident.
-Use - C hild Care Centre PO8 Child care centres including access and parking arrangements that minimise: AO8.1 A Child care centre is not accessed from:(a) State-controlled roads; or
+Use - L ow impact industry PO7 Low impact industry use involving commercial-use chiller box/es for the storage of animal carcasses (for example, associated with macropod harvesting): (a) do not have an adverse impact on surrounding residential or accommodation uses in terms of amenity, noise, odour and fumes, lighting and traffic generation; (b) are serviced by reliable AO7 Any Low impact industry use involving commercial-use chiller box/es for the storage of animal carcasses (for example, associated with macropod harvesting) are located in the Industrial precinct. (b) are serviced by reliable electricity and water required for the use; and (c) are designed and installed/constructed so that the chiller box/es may be readily unsecured and removed from the site, if necessary, to protect public health and safety in response to an incident.
+Use - C hild Care Centre PO8 Child care centres including access and parking arrangements that minimise: AO8.1 A Child care centre is not accessed from: (a) State-controlled roads; or